 Results 1–10 of 25 for "Curriculum"X related to "Asians in the United States: Abstracts..."
-Refine Your Search Refine Your Search TopicEducation (58)HIV & AIDS (7)Children (4)Learning & memory (4)Personality (4) 9 more... [+] Testing issues (4)Race (2)Schizophrenia (2)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 24 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)McCombs, Barbara (1)O'Leary, Ann (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 6.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
-Curriculum 7.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
-One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 8.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 9.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 10.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (22)Children (3)Learning & memory (3)Race (2)Death & dying (1) 3 more... [+] Emotional health (1)HIV & AIDS (1)Schizophrenia (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Engle, T. L. (1)Fernald, L. Dodge (1) 9 more... [+] Fernald, Peter S. (1)Jeffrey, Jill (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Puente, Antonio E. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 2.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 3.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 4.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 6.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
+Curriculum 7.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 8.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 9.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 10.Activity 4.1: StereotypesThis activity illustrates the preconceived attitudes and beliefs held about different groups of people and the relative consistency of those beliefs.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Curriculum"X related to "Asians in the United States: Abstracts..."